AdobeDocs/platform-learn.en/help/tutorial-web-sdk-js/configure-the-server/create-a-schema.md

 ![Commerce details mixin](../assets/commerce-details-mixin.png)

-Select the **[!UICONTROL Add field groups]** button at the top-right of the dialog.
+Select the **[!UICONTROL Add field groups]** button at the top right of the dialog.
 At this point, you should see the structure of your schema.

 ![Schema with mixins](../assets/schema-with-mixins.png)